-The governance criteria considered in the ESG rating as well as the exclusions help ensure that target issuers have good governance practices.
-These criteria make it possible to ensure, in particular, that the Sub-Fund does not contribute to the violation of human or labour rights, corruption or other actions that could be considered unethical.
-This approach is based on global standards and principles, which include (but are not limited to) the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights.
+The governance criteria within the ESG rating and exclusions ensure that the target issuers have good governance practices.
+In particular, these criteria ensure that the Sub-Fund does not contribute to the violation of human or labour rights, corruption or other actions that could be considered unethical.
+This is based on global standards and principles, which include (but are not limited to) the UN Global Compact, the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights.

-In addition, the Sub-Fund strives to promote the good governance of these issuing entities by considering the issuer's governance.
+In addition, the Sub-Fund seeks to promote good governance of these issuers by considering the governance structure of the issuer.

-Does this financial product take into account indicators concerning the principal adverse impacts on sustainability factors?
+Does this financial product consider principal adverse impacts on sustainability factors?

-☑ Yes, the Sub-Fund considers the Principal Adverse Impacts on Sustainability Factors as follows:
+☑ Yes, the Sub-Fund considers the Principal Adverse Impacts on sustainability factors as follows:

-Adverse Impact Indicator Approach 1 GHG emissions (levels 1, 2 and 3) ESG rating and voting policy 2 Carbon footprint ESG rating and voting policy 3 GHG emission intensity of the companies benefiting from the investments ESG rating and voting policy 4 Exposure to companies operating in the fossil fuel sector ESG Rating, exclusion policy and voting 5 Share of non-renewable energy consumption and production ESG rating and voting policy 6 Energy consumption intensity by sector with a high climate impact ESG rating and voting policy 7 Activities with an adverse impact on biodiversity-sensitive areas ESG rating

-8 Discharges into water ESG rating

-9 Ratio of hazardous waste and ESG rating
+Adverse Impact Indicator Approach 1 GHG emissions (levels 1, 2 and 3) ESG rating and voting policy 2 Carbon footprint ESG rating and voting policy 3 GHG intensity of investee companies ESG rating and voting policy 4 Exposure to companies operating in the fossil fuel sector ESG Rating, exclusion policy and voting policy 5 Share of non-renewable energy consumption and production ESG rating and voting policy 6 Energy consumption intensity by sector with a high climate impact ESG rating and voting policy 7 Activities negatively affecting biodiversity-sensitive areas ESG rating 8 Emissions to water ESG rating 9 Ratio of hazardous waste and radioactive waste ESG rating 10 Violations of the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises Exclusion policy and voting policy 11 Lack of processes and compliance mechanisms to monitor compliance with the United Nations Global Compact principles and OECD Guidelines for Multinational Enterprises Voting policy 12 Unadjusted gender pay gap Voting policy 13 Board gender diversity Voting policy 14 Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons or biological weapons) Exclusion policy 15 GHG emission intensity ESG rating 16 Investee countries subject to social violations Exclusion policy

-radioactive waste

-10 Violations of the United Nations Exclusion policy and voting policy

-Global Compact principles and

-OECD Guidelines for Multinational

-Enterprises

-11 Absence of processes and Voting policy

-compliance mechanisms to

-monitor compliance with the

-United Nations Global Compact

-principles and OECD Guidelines

-for Multinational Enterprises

-12 Uncorrected pay gap between men Voting policy

-and women

-13 Diversity within governance bodies Voting policy

-14 Exposure to controversial weapons Exclusion policy

-(anti-personnel mines, cluster

-munitions, chemical weapons or

-biological weapons)

-15 GHG emission intensity ESG rating

-16 Investment countries experiencing Exclusion policy

-violations of social standards ·